osrf/gazebo_tutorials/haptix_install/tutorial.md

 ## Installing on Windows

-We currently support Windows 7, Visual Studio 2013, and Matlab R2014b, all 64-bit (you can determine the Matlab version by selecting `Help`->`About MATLAB` from the main menu).
+We currently support Windows 7, Visual Studio 2013, and Matlab R2014b or newer, all 64-bit (you can determine the Matlab version by selecting `Help`->`About MATLAB` from the main menu).
 We are working on 32-bit versions; they will be available soon.